DumplingFox/pokemon-community-project/ReadMe.md

 ## About "pokemon-community-project"

 - This is a Pokemon forum built on the Express.js framework and Mongoose database.
-Users can create accounts, explore a Pokedex, post in the community forum, and save their favorite Pokemon and posts.
-PokeConnect offers a platform for fans to connect and share their passion.
+Users can create accounts, explore a Pokedex, post in the community forum, and save their favorite Pokemon and posts. pokemon-community-project offers a platform for fans to connect and share their passion.

 ## Configure the environment